DopierRex/OneNext/README.md

 NOTE: SAM COUPÉ extra core needs 2MB RAM expansion for Spectrum Next (ks1)

-The current extra cores are not expected to work on the new Spectrum Next of Kickstarter 2 (ks2), as the FPGA logic device is different from the one used in Kickstarter 1 (ks1).
+The current extra cores are not expected to work on the new Spectrum Next Kickstarter 2 (ks2), as the FPGA logic device is different from the one used in Kickstarter 1 (ks1).
 Hopefully, third-party developers or the Spectrum Next team will create extra cores or adapt the existing ones to the Spectrum Next Kickstarter 2.
 OneNext has not been tested yet on the new N-mini, a Raspberry PI-sized Spectrum Next clone by Don Superfo.

 YOU WILL NEED: